 That was when she began her romantic, heat-of-the-moment soliloquy.

 "Oh, Freddie, my love, my darling.
 How I long to taste the sweetness of your delicious lips once more.
-How I want more than anything for you to hold me in your arms the way you held Carly the night of that horrible Girl's Choice dance."
+How I want more than anything for you to hold me in your arms the way you held Carly the night of that horrible Girl's Choice Dance."

 Her smile faltered for a moment as she recalled that night.

 "Oh, Freddie, why can't you see that beneath my tough, cruel exterior beats the heart of a tormented teenaged girl?
 How can you be so smart, yet so incredibly dense when it comes to my true feelings for you?
-Why can't you just see that you and I were meant for each other?"
+Why can't you see that you and I are meant for each other?"

 She gently traced her finger over the curve of Freddie's smile.

 "Freddie, you nub, how I love your gorgeous smile and your deliciously chocolate eyes.
-How I love the way you dress so nicely yet so dorky thanks to your psycho mother.
+How I love the way you dress so nicely yet so dorky thanks to your psychotic mother.
 How I love your smokin' hot muscular arms and your adorable laugh."